Bernardino de Campos

 Bernardino de Campos is a municipality in the state of São Paulo in Brazil.
 The population is 11,158 (2020 est.) in an area of 244.2 km2.
 The elevation is 695 m.

 History

 Bernardino de Campos became a municipality on 9 October 1923 by State Law No. 1929, introduced on 22 December of the same year.
 Until 1886 it was a small village called Douradão, then it took the name of Figueira, and subsequently it was renamed as Peace district (distrito da Paz), and, finally, Bernardino José de Campos Júnior, in honor of the governor of the State of São Paulo of that time.
 With the arrival of the Sorocabana railroad in 1907, gradually it developed its economy, which is based on agriculture, especially coffee, cotton, sugarcane, maize, and soya beans plantations, and also agribusiness, and dairy and beef cattles.

 Bernardino de Campos Anthem

-The municipal anthem, with lyrics written by Peter Jamil Sawaya and music composed by Antenor Ferreira de Godoy, was approved by the city council on the bill discussed on 7 December 1970.
+The municipal anthem, with lyrics written by Peter Jamil Sawaya and music composed by Antenor Ferreira de Godoy, was approved by the city council on 7 December 1970.